-The NDSU Horsemen’s Association supports a variety of horse-related activities, including the Intercollegiate Horse Show team.
+The NDSU Horsemen’s Association supports a variety of equine-related activities.
+The club supports the Intercollegiate Horse Show teams, sponsors a western IHSA show, and conducts several youth camps.

 The NDSU Rodeo Club provides students the opportunity to gain experience and knowledge of the sport of rodeo.
-The club supports the Intercollegiate Rodeo Team and also sponsors the NDSU Rodeo held each fall.
+The club supports the Intercollegiate Rodeo Team and also sponsors the Bison Stampede Rodeo each fall.

 Plan of Study